 The Canadian government describes depression as a mood disorder.
-Everyone has up’s and down’s in life and when you are feeling depressed or down for an extended period of time then this may be depression.
-Depression is a very real illness that not only effects your body but can affect your whole body which include physical symptoms such as stomach cramps, joint pain and muscle pain.
+Everyone has ups and down’s in life and when you are feeling depressed or down for an extended period of time then this may be depression.
+Depression is a very real illness that not only affects your body but can affect your whole body which includes physical symptoms such as stomach cramps, joint pain and muscle pain.

 Some other symptoms of depression include the following:

-- Bad concentration or you maybe having hard time making decisions
+- Bad concentration or you may be having a hard time making decisions

 - Suicidal thoughts